David-Worboys/Black-DVD-Archiver/README.md

 cells as an electric charge that slowly leaks away.

 Similarly, Hard Disk Drives are not reliable because they are electromechanical devices with components that degrade over time even sitting on a shelf.
-In fact do not bet on more than 10 years from either and I have seen both go bad in a lot less than that.
+In fact, do not bet on more than 10 years from either, and I have seen both go bad in a lot less than that.

+Offline magnetic tape storage can be long-lasting, if stored correctly, but requires specialised cassettes and drives.
+These maye be hard to source for individuals in decades to come.

-Storing data in the cloud is betting on a companies' longevity and continued support.
+Storing data in the cloud is betting on a companies' longevity, security, backup policies and continued support.
 It also depends on people passing on their login details after they die.

+As a final note, archiving important material should be an in depth approach that utilises some of the above methods to avoid long term data loss, taking into account the deficiencies of each method.
+Offline optical disks (DVD/Blu-ray) are the last best line of defence and the longest lasting and most accessible for individuals, particularly if neglected.

 **Archiving for individuals** means a descendant can be digging through a hot dusty attic in say 50 years or a century and finding media that has retained data.

-Because DVD's are ubiquitous and held in official archives it is highly likely a means can be found to play them or transfer their contents to future media for playback and sharing.
+Because DVD's are ubiquitous and held in official archives, it is highly likely a means can be found to play them or transfer their contents to future media for playback and sharing.

-Successful consumer media playback and recording formats have very long lives and because people collect them there is an incentive to find a way to play them back.
+Successful consumer media playback and recording formats have very long lives, and because people collect them there is an incentive to find a way to play them back.
 Records, Cassettes, VHS, CD,  DVD and Blu-ray are all testaments to this.

 Case in point VHS tapes, I have some now  over 40 years old and I can still play them.